 A catfolk couple would later appear in the village of Kelmarane and purchase a home together.
 Their identities were never confirmed, but physical descriptions matched those of Ahkari and Zaynabi.
 It is believed they took on pseudonyms to live a simple life in anonymity.
 They birthed a child together and lived within Kelmarane for a few years, before fleeing the village under mysterious circumstances.
 The mother and her son became residents of Katapesh, but the father’s presence was noted as absent.
 Whatever happened to the man suspected to be Ahkari has never been made clear.
 The woman died several years later from illness, and the child ventured out into the desert alone with a jade sword wrapped across his back.

-The events leading to this union and the child it produced would be recorded by historians as the beginning of a series of events that would come to be known as “The Legend of the Green Dragon.”
+The circumstances leading to this union and the child produced would be recorded by historians as the beginning of a series of events that would come to be known as “The Legend of the Green Dragon.”